The Tilting Theory of Contraction Algebras

-Using the Deligne Groupoid, which is also completely determined by the two-term tilting complexes of $\Lambda_{\con}$, we are further able to control the composition of these equivalences and thus obtain a complete understanding of the members of the derived equivalence class and of the standard equivalences between them.
-In particular, part (6) of Theorem \ref{summary} allows us to determine all the autoequivalences of a contraction algebra and the relations between them. \begin{remark} Using part $(6)$ of Theorem \ref{summary}, we would like to say the injective group homomorphism
+Using the Deligne groupoid, which is also completely determined by the two-term tilting complexes of $\Lambda_{\con}$, we are further able to control the composition of these equivalences and thus obtain a complete understanding of the members of the derived equivalence class and of the standard equivalences between them.
+In particular, part (6) of Theorem \ref{summary} allows us to determine all the autoequivalences of a contraction algebra and the relations between them.